facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 - `wordstat_files/`: This directory contains json files with generated output and automatic metrics computed for the various pretrained models.

-### (Alternatively) Make the data yourself
+### (Alternatively) Making the data yourself

-Here are the commands to create the data yourself:
+For reproducibility, in this section we provide the commands to create the data yourself.

+_Note: Due to changes in ParlAI, there might be some small differences between the generated files obtained in this section, and the downloaded files in the previous section._

 First, convert the ConvAI2 data to ParlAI format: